cerb/cerb.github.io/_docs/sheets/sheets.md

 The `record_uri:` may also be an image-based `automation_resource` token.

+If both `record_uri:` and `image:` are defined, the former will be checked first and if empty fall back to the latter.

 ## Interaction

 The `interaction` column type triggers an interaction when clicked.